What is Calisthenics?

 If you are asking specifically about your muscles being too big, then that is a little different.

-If you have big muscles then it is a good indication that those muscles are strong.
+If you have big muscles, it is a good indication that they are strong.

 It’s hitting the same muscles but in a slightly different way, and this is what our bodies need to adapt to.

-Sometimes you may feel that your muscles are quite tight, in which case we would recommend an extra focus on mobility in your training.
+Sometimes you may feel that your muscles are quite tight, so we recommend focusing extra on mobility in your training.

 Will I Lose Size?

-If you ditch the weights and take up just calisthenics, your training will be different, so your body composition may change slightly.
+If you ditch the weights and take up calisthenics, your training will be different, so your body composition may change.

-This is also largely dependent on how much food you eat, if you reduce your calories, then you will certainly lose size.
+This is also largely dependent on how much food you eat, if you reduce your calories, then you will undoubtedly lose size.

 If you maintain the same calories, it will be more of a case to grow in some areas and reduce size in others.

 Am I Too Old to Do Calisthenics?

 Let’s answer this by saying, I’m getting older; I need to do calisthenics!

-As we get older, muscle dystrophy accelerates and your muscles will get tighter quicker.
+As we get older, muscle dystrophy accelerates, and our muscles will get tighter quicker.

 To keep on top of this, you need to stretch and train strength training.

-There is less risk of injuring yourself with calisthenics fundamentals, so as you get older it is vital to do calisthenics.
+There is less risk of injuring yourself with calisthenics, so as you get older, it is vital to do calisthenics.

 Am I Too Weak For Calisthenics?

 No matter your strength level, calisthenics has exercises that you can get started on.

-Furthermore, if you’re starting at a low level, you can ride the newbie gains train.
+Furthermore, starting at a low level, you can ride the newbie gains train.

 This essentially means you will see faster improvement than someone who has been working out for a while.